I, Libertine

-I, Libertine is a historical novel that began as a practical joke by late-night radio raconteur Jean Shepherd who aimed to lampoon the process of determining best-selling books.
-After generating substantial attention for a novel that did not actually exist, Shepherd approved a 1956 edition of the book written mainly by Theodore Sturgeon—which became an actual best-seller, with all profits donated to charity.
+I, Libertine is a historical novel that began as a practical joke by Jean Shepherd, a late-night radio raconteur who aimed to lampoon the process of determining best-selling books.
+After generating substantial attention for a novel that did not actually exist, Shepherd approved a 1956 edition of the book written mainly by Theodore Sturgeon—which was later claimed to have become an actual best-seller, with all profits donated to charity.

 Creation

 Shepherd was annoyed at the way bestseller lists were compiled in the mid-1950s.
 These lists were determined from sales figures and from the number of requests for new and upcoming books at bookstores.
 Shepherd urged his listeners to enter bookstores and ask for a non-existent book.
 He fabricated the author (Frederick R. Ewing) of this imaginary novel, concocted a title (I, Libertine), and outlined a basic plot for his listeners to use on bookstore clerks.
-Fans of the show took it further, planting references to the book and author so widely that demand for the book led to its inclusion on The New York Times Best Seller list.
+Fans of the show took it further, planting references to the book and author so widely that demand for the book led to unsupported claims of its inclusion on The New York Times Best Seller list.